pulakatlab/autoslide/autoslide/utils/color_correction/README.md

 **Best for**: When you want to match overall intensity distributions.

-### 3. Percentile Normalization (`percentile`)
+### 3. Percentile Mapping (`percentile_mapping`)
-Maps percentile ranges (e.g., 1st-99th percentile) from input images to reference percentile ranges.
+Maps intensity values using percentile-based interpolation.
+Computes percentile values (0-100) for each channel in both source and target images, then uses interpolation to transform source intensities to match target distribution.

-**Best for**: Normalizing staining intensity variations, particularly effective for histological images.
+**Best for**: Normalizing staining intensity variations across different batches or scanning sessions.
+Particularly effective for histological images where overall intensity distribution matters more than absolute color values.

+**Implementation**: Based on the method from `autoslide_analysis/src/color_corrections_test.py`, using 101 percentile points (0, 1, 2, ..., 100) for smooth interpolation.

 ## Usage